rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - [ ] False

 Optimistic locking assumes no conflict will occur and allows transactions to proceed without locking the resources.
 Locks are only applied at the end of transaction during the validation phase.
 If no conflict is found, the transaction is committed, making the duration of locks shorter than in two-phase locking where resources are locked for the entire duration of the transaction.

+### Which statement is true about RAID?

+- [ ] In RAID 5, striping takes place at the byte level
+- [x] RAID 1 continues to operate as long as 1 disk functional
+- [ ] RAID 6 uses 3 partiy blocks
+- [ ] The MTTF of RAID 2 is longer than MTTF of RAID 0

+### (not examinable) A distributed system runs multiple transactions with replicated data.
+Which of the following should be achieved by the system?

+- [ ] When using 'read one/write all' scheme with two servers, one server combines data modified by different transactions and replicates the data to the other server with a single write operation
+- [x] When using 'available copies replication' scheme, a transaction needs to abort at commit time if a server failed after the transaction performed a write operation at the server
+- [ ] A read operation and write operation by the same transaction will require conflicting locks at a single server
+- [ ] The effects of the transactions should be the same as if they had been performed in parallel on multiple sets of objects

+### Which statement is true about storage?

+- [ ] A system buffer block resides in the private workarea of a transaction
+- [ ] When a transaction executes a write command, the system transfers one or more buffer blocks to disk immediately
+- [x] A transaction's read command or write can lead to data transfer from the disk if a relevant data item was not in memory
+- [ ] Stable storage may include the main memory from multiple machines

+### Which statement is true about recovery

+- [ ] Database buffer can be implemented on the disk (RAM base)
+- [ ] A log record about a write operation always contains an old value and a new value (not always true)
+- [x] If log records are buffered, a log record about a transaction's commit oepration must have been output to stable when the transaction enters the commit state
+- [ ] Recovery is more accurate with shadow-paging compared to log-based schemes (both recovery accurately)

 ---